George Levy

-George Damon Levy (born January 30, 1956) is a motorsports author, speaker, and historian and former editor of the enthusiast magazine Autoweek, and current president of the Motorsports Hall of Fame of America.
-He has contributed to various automotive publications and websites, including Autoweek, RACER, Car and Driver and Vintage Motorsport.
-He is a frequent collaborator with his longtime friend, the late, award-winning motorsports photographer Pete Biro.
-He is best known for their 2016 book Can-am 50th Anniversary: Flat Out with North America’s Greatest Race Series, which earned a Gold Medal in the 2017 International Automotive Media Competition, F1 Mavericks: The Men and Machines that Revolutionized Formula 1 Racing 2019), and his 2024 book with multiple motorsports photographers, Texas Legend: Jim Hall and his Chaparrals.
-More books together are in development.
+George Damon Levy (born January 30, 1956) is a motorsports author, speaker, and historian and former editor of the enthusiast magazine Autoweek, and retired president of the Motorsports Hall of Fame of America.
+He has contributed to various automotive publications and websites, including Motor Sport, Autoweek, RACER, Car and Driver and Vintage Motorsport.
+He is a frequent collaborator with his longtime friend, the motorsports photographer Pete Biro.
+He is best known for their 2016 book Can-am 50th Anniversary: Flat Out with North America’s Greatest Race Series, which earned a Gold Medal in the 2017 International Automotive Media Competition, F1 Mavericks: The Men and Machines that Revolutionized Formula 1 Racing (2019), his 2024 book with multiple motorsports photographers, Texas Legend: Jim Hall and his Chaparrals, and Motorsports Mavericks: Daring Drivers, Brilliant Designers, and Milestone Events that Reshaped F1, Indy, NASCAR, Le Mans and More (2026).

 Early life

 George Levy was born and raised in Brookline, Massachusetts.
 He became a racing fan after reading Carroll Shelby and John Bentley's The Cobra Story (1965), Robert Daley's Cars At Speed (1961) and the Jim Clark autobiography, Jim Clark At The Wheel (1966), ghostwritten by Clark's longtime friend Graham Gauld.
 Another book that would prove pivotal to his later career was Peter Manso's VROOOM!!
 Conversations with the Grand Prix Champions (1969).
 He learned to drive in a 1964½ Ford Mustang.
 He was one of the East Coast's earliest sport compact enthusiasts with a lowered and flared Datsun 510.
 Later, he owned the Brock Racing Enterprises (BRE) “Screaming Yellow Zonker” 510.
 Levy moved to Detroit in 1980 before moving to the Daytona Beach, Florida area in 2019 to assume his duties at the Motorsports Hall of Fame of America.